issaiass/ur5_robotiq_85_picknplace/README.md

 <details open>
 <summary> <b>Issues<b></summary>

-- demo_gazebo.launch executes correctly, but when you try to control the arm and gripper the execution fails, this is documented and was solved as seen in video *Part 2/2 - UR5 RobotIQ Gripper MoveIt!
-2.0 - Unable to identify any set of controllers that can...*.
 - If you have a compilation error its because the gazebo version and some functions.
 Refer to [this issue](https://github.com/crigroup/robotiq/issues/4) to solve it.
+- arm plans but when gripper attach object it will not plan again because a collision between the tips and the object

 </details>

 <details open>
 <summary> <b>Future Work<b></summary>

+- :x: Perception Filtering
+- :x: Better grasping method
-- :x: Finish the worlds
+- :heavy_check_mark: Finish the worlds
 - :heavy_check_mark: Solved issue of the robotic arm not moving in gazebo

 </details>